Rays vs. Phillies Player Props Betting Odds

-Wander Franco and Nicholas Castellanos are two of the players with prop bets on the table when the Tampa Bay Rays and the Philadelphia Phillies play at Tropicana Field on Tuesday (first pitch at 4:10 PM ET).
+Sportsbooks have listed player props for Wander Franco, Nicholas Castellanos and others when the Tampa Bay Rays host the Philadelphia Phillies at Tropicana Field on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!